-Two 2×12 boards from which to make our cuts, which cost approximately $32 as opposed to the precut variety sold at our local big box for $8.50/each for a 3-step unit ($25), but customization was necessary in this case, and cutting stringers just seems like one of those things that we should know how to do.
-Read this tutorial to get a good idea of how this works, and then make it easy on yourselves and clamp the square to a scrap board for consistency from step to step.
+Two 2×12 boards formed our custom stringers, which cost approximately $32 as opposed to the precut variety sold at our local big box for $8.50/each for a 3-step unit ($25).
+Customization was necessary in this case.
+Plus, cutting stringers just seems like one of those things that we should know how to do.
+Read this tutorial to learn how.
+Be sure to clamp the square to a scrap board for consistency from step to step.

 It was the first time I used power tools since learning I was pregnant.
 We missed each other, clearly.
 And as they say, the baby’s hearing stuff in there and already getting accustomed to noises in the outside world, so getting it used to power tools should work in our favor.

 Getting back into the woodworking projects felt really good.
 There was much that I could do to help keep the project moving while Pete still performed the heavy-duty lifting that came with the project.
 I measured boards, helped with drilling using the lighter, cordless machinery, prepped tools, and cleared scraps.

 We did a few things differently this time around.
 Since we used 2×12″ boards, we used extra 2×12″ lumber as a ledger on which to attach the stairs to the structure.